-Record weather observations on the Surface Weather Observations form (METAR/SPECI).
+Use the Surface Weather Observations form (METAR/SPECI) to record your weather observations.
 MacWeather provides this form, which is too detailed to print here.
 Review how to fill it out at your weather briefing with MacWeather personnel before deploying to the field.
-Guidance is also provided in the following sections.
 Note: It is not necessary to maintain a written record of each observation.
 MacWeather will record and track the observations called in.